 Science and Mathematics Trust Funds

-We are the trustee of over 100 trust funds, used to support academic activities at our member institutions, the School of Advanced Study and Senate House Library.
+We are the trustee of over 100 trust funds, used to support academic activities at our federation members, the School of Advanced Study and Senate House Library.

 The trust funds were established following generous donations from supporters.
 Some are almost as old as the University itself, dating back to the 1850s, while many others have been created since 2000.
 Please find details of our Science and Mathematics Trust Funds below.